 Click here to view photos gallery for seminar on “Protecting Multicultural Societies against Religious Extremism: A Practitioner’s Insights” on 8 September 2017.

-Closed-door dialogue session with National Security Policy Community on “Coping with the ‘Insider Threat’: Securing The Hearts and Minds of Security Forces Against Extremist Ideologies” on 6 September 2017.
+Closed-door dialogue with Lt Gen (Retd) Syed Ata Hasnain on “Coping with the ‘Insider Threat’: Securing The Hearts and Minds of Security Forces Against Extremist Ideologies” on 6 September 2017.

 RSIS Closed-door Dialogue with Mr Bilahari Kausikan, Ambassador-at-Large, MFA on "Small States between the Great Powers: The Singapore Experience" (15 March 2017)

-Distinguished Visitors Programme (DVP) - Lord John Alderdice, NSSP Distinguished Visiting Professor, RSIS; and Director, Centre for the Resolution of Intractable Conflict, University of Oxford (13-17 February 2017)
+RSIS Distinguished Visitor's Programme (DVP) by Lord John Alderdice, NSSP Distinguished Visiting Professor, RSIS; and Director of Centre for the Resolution of Intractable Conflict, University of Oxford (13-17 February 2017)

 Professor, the Lord John Alderdice visited RSIS as the NSSP Distinguished Visiting Professor from 13 to 17 February 2017.
 Currently, Lord Alderdice is Director of the Centre for the Resolution of Intractable Conflict (CRIC) at the University of Oxford, U.K. and a Professor in the Department of Psychiatry at the University of Maryland, USA.